trattner/trattner.github.io/_pages/chess.md

 ## Private Lessons

-I'm not accepting new students, except under extremely special circumstances.
+I'm not currently accepting new students, except under extremely special circumstances.
 You are welcome to [contact me](/).